reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 In our code, we'll be asking a **LaunchDarkly client** to tell us the variation of a given feature flag for a given user.
 The client loads the targeting rules that we have defined in the web UI from the LaunchDarkly server and evaluates them locally.

-So, even though we are defining the targeting rules in the LaunchDarkly web UI (i.e. on a LaunchDarkly server), **the LaunchDarkly client doesn't call out to a LaunchDarkly server to ask for the variation we should serve to a given user**!
+So, even though we are defining the targeting rules in the LaunchDarkly web UI (i.e. on a LaunchDarkly server), **the LaunchDarkly client doesn't call out to a LaunchDarkly server to poll for the variation we should serve to a given user**!
 Instead, the client connects to the server on startup, downloads the targeting rules, and then evaluates them on the client side.
+LaunchDarkly is using what they call a [streaming architecture](https://launchdarkly.com/blog/launchdarklys-evolution-from-polling-to-streaming/) instead of a polling architecture.

 This architecture is interesting from a scalability perspective because our application doesn't have to make a network call every time we need to evaluate a feature flag.
 It's also interesting from a resilience perspective because feature flag evaluation will still work if the LaunchDarkly server has exploded and is not answering our calls anymore.